poireguy/Ticketry/README.md

 Refer to the git-setup-guide file.
 # Safety and malware notice
 This file has been deemed safe.
 To read the executable, refer to the description for steps to extract it.

+# Credits
+Thank you, Massgrave (or Massgravel) and asdcorp for inspiration and the use of your tools.
+It is the reason this tool works.